tuhinjubcse/tuhinjubcse.github.io/index.md

 My current research involves building better models for end to end argumentation mining of dialogue .
 One of the end goals is also to identify semantics of argumentative components to help generate persuasive language .
 In Spring 2018
 I also spent some time modeling discourse coherence and finding best sentence ordering in feedback messages.

 I have found new interest in developing computational models for Fact Checking.
-I am trying on correlating discourse relations to argument schemes currently.
+I am also trying on correlating Rhetorical Structure theory discourse relations to argument schemes currently.

 I dream of a juncture when I'll own powerful GPU's to train architechtures like BERT or OPENAI-GPT in minutes.
 I will be at NAACL 2019 held at Minneapolis.
 Say Hi maybe ?